intel/ros2_openvino_toolkit/README.md

 <details>
 <summary>ROS OpenVINO Runtime Framework</summary>

-- **ROS OpenVINO Runtime Framework** is the main body of this repo. it provides key logic implementation for pipeline lifecycle management, resource management and ROS system adapter, which extends Intel OpenVINO toolkit and libraries.
-Furthermore, this runtime framework provides ways to ease launching, configuration and data analytics and re-use.
+- **ROS OpenVINO Runtime Framework** is the main body of this repo.
+It provides key logic implementation for pipeline lifecycle management, resource management and ROS system adapter, which extends Intel OpenVINO toolkit and libraries.
+Furthermore, this runtime framework provides ways to simplify launching, configuration, data analysis and re-use.
 </details>
 </p>